nwsw/nwcplugin-api/api/nwc.ntnidx.md

 <a name="staffPos"></a>
 **{ntnidx}:staffPos**(), returns Number

 This returns the staff position of the object.
-This works best with expression and user objects.
+This works best with expression and objects.

 ------------------